-The text does not provide any specific indication on the date of the arbitration of the Milesians, but considering that it was the product of an appeal against a fine meted out by the $\delta\alpha\mu$ opyoí in the year of Ainetidas, no long time can have elapsed between the fine and the arbitration.
-We are presumably still in the year of Ainetidas or in the following year.
+The text does not provide any specific indication on the date of the arbitration of the Milestäins, but considering that it was the product of a rappel regimes of internated out by the $\delta \alpha \mu \iota \rho \rho \sigma l$ in the year of Ainetidas, no long time can have elapsed between the fine and the arbitration.
+We are presumable to the sine and the arbitration.